Intense US Blizzard Blows Iowa Caucus Campaigning Off Course - UrduPoint

 "We want everyone to be safe," DeSantis told reporters in the state capital Des Moines.

+The wind was howling very strongly in the city, where the temperature had fallen to 7 degrees Fahrenheit (-14 Celsius).

-The storm will be followed by an "Arctic outbreak" of "bitter cold," according to the NWS, with wind chill falling below -30 degrees Fahrenheit (-34 Celsius) in Iowa and across the region over the weekend.
+The storm will be followed by an "Arctic outbreak" of "bitter cold," according to the NWS, which warned of "dangerously cold wind chill" falling as low as -45 degrees Fahrenheit (-43 Celsius) in Iowa and across the region over the weekend.

 Another two or more inches of snow was also predicted for the state, for a total of up to 10 inches in some areas, creating whiteout conditions.

-Dozens of cars and trucks were seen overturned in Des Moines, and the Iowa State Patrol said on social media they had performed 355 "motorists assists" Friday before 1:30 pm (1930 GMT).
+Dozens of cars and trucks were seen overturned in Des Moines, and the Iowa State Patrol said on social media they had performed 436 "motorist assists" Friday before 10:00 pm.

 "Treacherous driving is expected to continue through the rest of today and into tonight," the state's local NWS posted on social media. "travel is highly discouraged!"